dmytrosen/HostsSwitch/README.md

 Application description
 =======================

-Hosts Switch WPF application has 3 main section.
-Section one is designed to show all configured Environments, where user can see or manage all configurations in one place.
+Hosts Switch is WPF application and it has 3 main section.
+Section one is designed to show all configured Environments, where user can see or manage configuration of "hosts" files of all computers in one place.

 Other sections provide basic Help and application Settings management.